 How to Prevent Razor Burn

-We can all agree that razor burn is quite painful, not to mention unsightly, and can impede your confidence.
+We can all agree that razor burn is quite painful, unsightly, and can impede confidence.

-So in this article, I will help you find the best way that is most suitable for you personally to prevent razor burn.
+So, in this article, I will help you find the best way that is most suitable for you personally to prevent razor burn, whether you’re a man or a woman.

 What is Razor Burn and What Causes It